 Uniforms are attire, excluding shoes, which are worn for the purpose of ready visual identification of personnel.
 The University shall have the sole discretion to determine who shall wear a uniform and the conditions under which it must be worn.
 The University shall continue to provide uniforms to employees covered by this Agreement where it currently provides such attire.
 If uniforms are required, the University shall provide and maintain clothing for each employee in accordance with current departmental practice.
 Bargaining unit employees who are not regularly assigned to the UCLA Health System but who may be assigned to work at those locations from time to time will not be required to wear the uniforms provided by the UCLA Health System.
 If a department decides to change current departmental practice during the life of this Agreement or any extension thereof, the University will notify the Union and the parties agree to meet and confer on the subject of uniforms.
-Uniforms will comply with OSHA regulations where appropriate.
-Where current uniforms may not comply with OSHA regulations, the parties agree to a transition period allowing the University to phase out the non-compliant uniforms.
+Uniforms will comply with OSHA regulations, the parties agree to a transition period allowing the University to phase out the non-compliant uniforms.